qstaelens/HubbardTN.jl/docs/src/Examples.md

   - The **particle** and **spin** symmetries (`Trivial`, `U1Irrep`, or `SU2Irrep`)
   - The **number of sites in the unit cell** (`cell_width`)
   - The **filling fraction**, defined by `N_electrons / N_sites` via the keyword `filling=(N_electrons, N_sites)`
-- The `ModelParams` constructor shown above is the simplest form, suitable for single-band Hubbard models.
+- The `HubbardParams` constructor shown above is the simplest form, suitable for single-band Hubbard models.

 ---